fernando-romulo-silva/allset-java/README.md

 ## allset-java-se

-Configurations used on maven plugins for Java SE.
+Configurations used on maven plugins for executable Java SE.